percygt/portfolio/README.md

 # Intro
 Hi.
-I'm Percy and this my portfolio website built with ReactJS and Sass.
+I'm Percy and this is my portfolio website built with ReactJS and Sass.
 You may view the live portfolio via the ghpages link below. https://percygt.github.io/portfolio/